hkbarton/cp-yelpDemo/README.md

 - [x] Search results page
    - [x] Infinite scroll for restaurant results
-   - [] Implement map view of restaurant results
+   - [x] Implement map view of restaurant results
+	    - [x] Customize map annotation
 - [x] Filter page
    - [x] Radius filter should expand as in the real Yelp app
 	 - [x] Customize switch
    - [x] Categories should show a subset of the full list with a "See All" row to expand.
 Category list is here: http://www.yelp.com/developers/documentation/category_list (Links to an external site.)
-- [] Implement the restaurant detail page.
+- [ ] Implement the restaurant detail page.

 ### Walkthrough